IndieAuth

 • That the state parameter in the request is valid and matches the state parameter that it initially created, in order to prevent CSRF attacks.
 The state value can also store session information to enable development of clients that cannot store data themselves.

-• That the iss parameter in the request is valid and matches the issuer parameter provided by the Server Metadata endpoint during Discovery as outlined in OAuth 2.0 Authorization Server Issuer Identification.
+• That the iss parameter in the request is valid and matches the issuer parameter provided by the Server Metadata endpoint during Discovery as outlined in OAuth 2.0 Authorization Server Issuer Identification[RFC9207].
 Clients MUST compare the parameters using simple string comparison.
 If the value does not match the expected issuer identifier, clients MUST reject the authorization response and MUST NOT proceed with the authorization grant.
 For error responses, clients MUST NOT assume that the error originates from the intended authorization server.

 See OAuth 2.0 [RFC6749] Section 4.1.2.1 for how to indicate errors and other failures to the user and client.